Using Our Art, Text, or Other Intellectual Property in Your Projects

 Here’s the abbreviated statement:

-Numenera, The Strange, the Cypher System, and their respective logos are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
+Numenera, the Cypher System, No Thank You, Evil!, Invisible Sun, and their respective logos are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
 All Monte Cook Games characters and character names, and the distinctive likenesses thereof, are trademarks of Monte Cook Games, LLC.
-Content derived from Monte Cook Games publications is © 2013-2016 Monte Cook Games, LLC.
+Content derived from Monte Cook Games publications is © 2013-2022 Monte Cook Games, LLC.

 And here’s the full disclaimer:

-Monte Cook Games and the Monte Cook Games logo, Numenera and the Numenera logo, The Strange and The Strange Logo, and the Cypher System and the Cypher System logo are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
+The Monte Cook Games logo, Numenera, the Cypher System, No Thank You, Evil!, Invisible Sun, and their respective logos are are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
 All Monte Cook Games characters and character names, and the distinctive likenesses thereof, are trademarks of Monte Cook Games, LLC.
-Content on this site or associated files derived from Monte Cook Games publications is © 2013-2016 Monte Cook Games, LLC.
-Monte Cook Games permits web sites and similar fan-created publications for their games, subject to the policy given at http://www.montecookgames.com/fan-support/fan-use-policy/.
+Content on this site or associated files derived from Monte Cook Games publications is © 2013-2022 Monte Cook Games, LLC.
+Monte Cook Games permits web sites and similar fan-created publications for their games, subject to the policy given at https://www.montecookgames.com/fan-use-policy/.
 The contents of this site are for personal, non-commercial use only.
+Monte Cook Games is not responsible for this site or any of the content, that did not originate directly from Monte Cook Games, on or in it.
 Use of Monte Cook Games’s trademarks and copyrighted materials anywhere on this site and its associated files should not be construed as a challenge to those trademarks or copyrights.
-Materials on this site may not be reproduced or distributed except with the permission of the site owner and in compliance with Monte Cook Games policy given at http://www.montecookgames.com/fan-support/fan-use-policy/.
+Materials on this site may not be reproduced or distributed except with the permission of the site owner and in compliance with Monte Cook Games policy given at https://www.montecookgames.com/fan-use-policy/.

-Here’s something really important: If you violate this policy, even parts of this policy that might be stricter than some interpretations of fair use, we revoke all of these permissions.
+Here’s something really important: If you violate this policy, even parts of this policy that might be stricter than legal fair use, we revoke all of these permissions.
 We’re super-happy to have you creating and sharing stuff for our games, but if you won’t play by our (pretty fan-friendly) rules, we can’t have you in our sandbox.

 We reserve the right to change or revoke this policy, or to require you to take down any material related to our games, at any time and for reasons of our sole choosing.